kyma-project/website/content/blog-posts/2020-01-09-release-notes-1.9/index.md

 When you create a scenario and then assign Applications and Runtimes to it, the first registered Runtime is nominated as the default eventing system.
 That information is spread over all Applications and can be consumed by external Applications that start to send events.

-However, the Compass scenario Administrator still can decide that another Runtime from a given scenario should play the role of the default Eventing System.
+However, the Compass scenario Administrator still can decide that another Runtime from a given scenario should play the role of the default eventing system.
 Changing the Runtime adjusts Applications automatically.

 ### Application Templates API